bytecodealliance/wit-bindgen/README.md

 When using `wit-bindgen moonbit`, you may use `--derive-show` or `--derive-eq` to derive `Show` or `Eq` traits for all types.
 You may also use `--derive-error`, which will make types containing `Error` as error types in MoonBit.

+#### MoonBit ABI compatibility

+The MoonBit generator emits inline wasm helpers for strings, bytes, and arrays.
+MoonBit changed the ABI layout for these values so the data pointer no longer needs the old 8-byte offset.
+This is a breaking change for generated MoonBit bindings that use inline wasm, but it is not something the MoonBit compiler can detect at the type level.

+Regenerate MoonBit bindings with a `wit-bindgen` version that matches the MoonBit toolchain ABI layout.
+If old generated bindings or an older MoonBit toolchain are mixed with new bindings, components may still compile but fail at runtime with corrupted strings/bytes or traps.

 You will find the files to be modified with the name `**/stub.mbt`.
 To avoid touching the files during regeneration (including `moon.pkg.json` or `moon.mod.json`) you may use `--ignore-stub`.